A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 Stage object.
 For example, you can create and load multiple display

-objects into the display list, and the stage
+objects into the display list, and the stage property of each

 display object refers to the same Stage object(even if the display object